infinum/qa-handbook/Automation/General.md

-> *Quality is the ally of schedule and cost, not their adversary.*
+> Quality is the ally of schedule and cost, not their adversary. - James A. Ward

 ## The benefits of test automation

-- Helps testers test the app more thoroughly in shorter amount of time
+- Helps testers test the app more thoroughly in a shorter amount of time
 - Gives testers more time to focus on more complex scenarios and to do exploratory testing
 - Automated tests run more quickly through tedious scenarios using various input
 - Reduces regression testing time